georgringer/news/Documentation/AdministratorManual/BestPractice/IntegrationWithTypoScript/Index.rst

 The Fluid tags supply comma-separated list of tags' UIDs to the Typoscript code.

-Either write custom viewhelper or install vhs extension and add its namespace `xmlns:v="http://typo3.org/ns/FluidTYPO3/Vhs/ViewHelpers"` to the `Detail.html` template.
+Either write custom ViewHelper or install vhs extension and add its namespace :html:`xmlns:v="http://typo3.org/ns/FluidTYPO3/Vhs/ViewHelpers"` to the `Detail.html` template.

 Show Category Menu with Typoscript
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^